blakeembrey/react-free-style/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-**React Free Style** was designed to combine the benefits of [Free Style](https://github.com/blakeembrey/free-style) with [React.js](https://github.com/facebook/react) by automatically managing the style state of React components and re-rendering `<style />`.
+**React Free Style** is designed to combine the benefits of [Free Style](https://github.com/blakeembrey/free-style) with [React.js](https://github.com/facebook/react) by automatically managing the style state of React components and updating `<style />`.
 This even works with server-side rendering.

 ## Why?

 Check out why you should be [doing CSS in JS](https://github.com/blakeembrey/free-style#why).
 This module exposes the API directly to React.js.

-**More improvements with React Free Style**
+**Even more improvements with React Free Style**

 * Modular React.js components (automatically namespaced CSS)
 * Fast renders with automatic style mounting (output only the styles on page)
-* Create "temporary" styles (register and remove styles with the component lifecycle)

 ## Installation